 Test information functions shown below indicate cutpoints as vertical lines and acceptable marginal reliabilities (specifically dark gray = 0.8 and light gray = 0.7).
-All tests have the first two thresholds better than 0.8; for many grades and tests, this is also true for the final cut.
+All tests have the first two thresholds better than 0.8; some grades and contents include the final cut above 0.8.

-In a few cases, the marginal reliability of the final cut is not quite 0.8, but is still above 0.7.
+In a few cases, information at the final cut is not quite 0.8, but is still above 0.7.
 These can be seen as the tests with blue lines in the lighter gray region.
-Math has very high marginal reliability; only math grade 3 has marginal reliability between 0.7 and 0.8, all others are above 0.8.

 This indicates that at the more difficult ends of the test, math items are providing more true variance, relative to the error variance.
 If other subjects' items can be more greatly aligned with the constructs, these test information functions can be improved.
-Alternatively, more difficult item may be added to tests in the 0.7 to 0.8 marginal reliability range to improve the ratio of true variance to error variance in these tests.
+Alternatively, more difficult item may be added to tests to improve the ratio of true variance to error variance in these tests.